 who had recently built a nest high in a tree at the edge of our property

 near the road.
-I love the grays dearly.
+I love the grays more than any other rodent species.
 They have wonderful bushy tails and

 make the most marvelous barking chatter noise as they go about their